Day 50: Upper Limb Nerves

 This position will stretch the ulnar nerve at the elbow, pulling the skin up may provide some relief.
 Avoid pressure on the ulnar and median near the armpit.

 Most ties with the arms parallel in the back put wraps in all along the arms so the wrists and elbow are common problematic locations for wraps.
 The biggest problem with strappado is unfortunately more difficult to see, as we bring the elbows closer in the back, internal body mechanical pressure can occur on the inside of the shoulder.
-A light twist on the bicep may help to free some of the tension, but most of the time, the arms need to be freed to resolve the issue.
+A good strategy is to roll the elbow in when bringing the arms back to prevent bulk in the armpit.
+A light twist on the bicep may also help to free some of the tension.
+For most people, this position will be very difficult to hold for an extended period of time and the arms will need to be brought to the front to solve the issues.

 Get some marker pens, find the nerves and draw their path on the body.
 Use different colours for different nerves.